 \begin{proposition} Let $N_{\mathcal{H}}$ denote the number of contiguous subcarriers in one coherence bandwidth.
-Also suppose each UE transmits pilots on $N_{\mathcal{C}}$ subcarriers while each subcarrier serves $N_{\mathcal{U}}$ UEs.
+Also suppose each UE is allotted $N_{\mathcal{C}}$ subcarriers while each subcarrier serves $N_{\mathcal{U}}$ UEs.
 Then, the length of the pilot sequence required for estimating the channels at the AP without pilot contamination is at most

-and it is sufficient for each UE to transmit pilots on $N_{\mathcal{V}} \triangleq \min(1, \lceil{N_{\mathcal{C}}/N_{\mathcal{H}}}\rceil)$ distinct subcarriers. \end{proposition}
+and it is sufficient for each UE to transmit pilots on ${N_{\mathcal{V}} \triangleq \lceil{N_{\mathcal{C}}/N_{\mathcal{H}}}\rceil}$ distinct subcarriers. \end{proposition}

 \begin{proof} In the setting described in the Proposition, two possibilities arise:

 \textbf{Case 1}: $N_{\mathcal{H}} = k N_{\mathcal{C}}, \ k \geq 1$.
 In this case, instead of requiring all $N_{\mathcal{U}}$ UEs to transmit pilots on every subcarrier, it is sufficient if $\left \lceil {\frac{N_{\mathcal{U}}}{N_{\mathcal{C}}}} \right \rceil$ users transmit pilots on each subcarrier.
 Thus, one can set the length of the pilot sequence as